JosephSilber/bouncer/readme.md

 Bouncer::refreshFor($user);
 ```

 > **Warning** This will only refresh the cache for the user in the current scope's context.
-It will not refresh the scope for the user for other scopes.
+It will not refresh the cache for the user for other scopes.

 ## Multi-tenancy